alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 Looking at the dependencies
 ------------------------------
-If we look at the maven dependencies tree that we can generate using the <a href="https://maven.apache.org/plugins/maven-dependency-plugin/">maven dependency plugin</a> in the command line
+We can check the maven dependencies tree using the <a href="https://maven.apache.org/plugins/maven-dependency-plugin/">maven dependency plugin</a> in the command line

 ```
 $> mvn dependency:tree